BlaqueDevs/se-assignment-day-4-software-project-management-Masterpiece34/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

-      My software aims to solve the issues of student accommodation. these are student who can't afford hostel accommodation thereby, they are left with no option than to rent                 accommodation off-campus.
-The challenge here is that they, are prone to get over charged or scamped if they don't get the right real estate agent for any house they want to rent.
+      My software aims to solve the issues of student accommodation. these are students who can't afford hostel accommodation thereby, they are left with no option but to rent accommodation off-campus.
+The challenge here is that they are prone to get overcharged or scamped if they don't get the right real estate agent for any house they want to rent.

       Core Issues and Their Significance for My Target Audience